djsavvy/CEP-Data-Consolidation-Project/Project_Log.md

 ## Monday, May 22

 - First day on the job! :)
 - Alex thought I was starting next week, so everything was a little bit disorganized.
-However, this might be good because it allows more flexibility and we are all on the same page.
+However, this is a good thing in my eyes because it allows more flexibility and we are all on the same page.
 - We started by going over some basic expectations and taking care of some initial operational stuff.
 	+ Created a shared Trello to outline tasks, etc. [Link to First Week Planning Trello board](https://trello.com/b/rSJNqnK7/first-week)
 	+ Alex gave me a very high-level overview of the job -- still need to find out more.
+	+
 - Took care of I-9 form and card swipe access with Felix -- **still need to get Slack set up, Mailing List Access, Group Calendar**
 - Established communication protocols:
 	+ Trello (see above)